• Skip to content

 • Use of telomerase immortalisation to develop human islet b-cell lines safe for transplantation.

 My research looks to understand the development, regulation and pathology of the musculoskeletal system, with a particular focus on understanding the molecular pathogenesis of osteoarthritis.
 My current research is funded by the Medical Research Council (>£2 million).
-My group consists of PDRAs Drs Lucie Bourne, Aikta Sharma and Lucinda Evans, and three PhD students (David Hughes, Rachel Lopera-Burgueno, Natalie Crump, Sophia Khan, Bew Promruk).
+My group consists of PDRAs Drs Lucie Bourne, Aikta Sharma and Lucinda Evans, and PhD students (Natalie Crump, Sophia Khan, Bew Promruk, Mohamed Habbat).

-I currently sit on Veterinary Advisory Committee for the Horserace Betting Levy Board, and the Research Grant Assessment Panel for the Royal Osteoporosis Society.
-I am on the Editorial Board for the Journal of Endocrinology, the Journal of Molecular Endocrinology, and Frontiers in Endocrinology, Bone Research.
+I currently sit on Veterinary Advisory Committee for the Horserace Betting Levy Board, the Scientific Advisory Committee for Orthopaedic Research UK, and the Research Grant Assessment Panel for the Royal Osteoporosis Society.
+I am on the Editorial Board for the Frontiers in Endocrinology, Bone Research.
 I regularly review papers for a number of internationally-recoginsed journals, and have reviewed grants for a number of funding bodies including the MRC, BBSRC, & the Rosetrees Trust..
 My research has featured as a number of press releases.
 I am currently the ECR Ambassador for the University of Brighton.

 Profile photo for Dr Nicolas Stewart